 Available in various sizes and shapes, these beds are very attractive.
-These beds are quite comfortable for the bunnies.
+These beds are quite comfortable for bunnies.
 The flat ones are lightweight, easy to wash and dry, and long-lasting too.

 If you are looking for rabbit bedding within a budget, towels, rugs, and anti-pill fleece blankets are good alternatives.
 Choose only 100% cotton towels only for safety and health.
 They are easy to arrange, wash, and replace at a low cost.

 Wooden Doll Beds

 If you already have a doll bed in the house, put it to use without spending more.
 You can implement DIY carpentry to make one or even purchase online.

 Whatever be your choice, there are plenty of designs to choose from.
 Spread some soft fabric on the wooden surface for extra comfort and warmth.

 If your bunny is a non-chewy animal and does not pee on the bed, the wicker basket is the prettiest bedding solution in the living room.
 Apart from a plush look, this bed is made of all-natural materials.
 Don’t forget to place a soft towel on the basket floor to make a comfy bed.

 Looking to make a DIY rabbit bed?
 Tie a hammock by sewing a piece of cloth into a hammock.
 You can fix it under a wooden table.
-If you are looking for a similar item online, there are innumerable models made of colourful soft fabrics with attachments.
+If you are looking for a similar item online, there are innumerable models made of colorful soft fabrics with attachments.

 For rabbits that love to sleep on the floor and hate jumping on a bed, simply place some pee pads on the carpet.
 These cheap materials protect your carpet and upholstery from foul odor urine absorption.

 There are several factors to consider when choosing rabbit bedding.
 We have an in-depth guide on what you need to know before buying a rabbit bed or hideaways in our FAQs articles.